 About E&T magazine

 E&T is the IET's award-winning monthly magazine and associated website for professional engineers, with a circulation of approximately 150,000.
+It covers all areas of engineering and technology through exclusive news, features, analysis, announcements and job adverts.

 Its award-winning content is available in print, online and on iPad.
 Members can access the iPad editions free of charge.
 Single issues or an annual subscription can be purchased by non IET members in Apple's App Store.